hnguyen19/AMATA-fecundity/2 Data/Data_dictionary.md

 + Male: Number of male waterhemp plants in the whole eu.
 + F_prop; Female/Total.

+*Note:*
-*Note: Sex ratio evaluation procedure was different in 2018 and 2019.*
++ *Sex ratio evaluation procedure was different in 2018 and 2019.*
++ *In 2019, the quadrat locations in each eu used to evaluate population density and biomass were different from the quadrats used to evaluate sex ratio*

 #### fecundity_18.csv (all the plants in this sheet were female), this sheet contains individual dried aboveground mass and number of seeds
 + Herbicide: The herbicide regime applied to the corn and soybean phase of a particular cropping system *might remove*